djiesr/Hydro-Quebec_Open_Data/README.md

 Add production or consommation of electricity from Hydro-Québec to Home Assistant.

+The production is update every hour and the consonmation, every 15 minutes.

 ## Instructions

-1. Download or copy the yaml file in your "HA"/config/template/ folder.
+1. Download or copy the hq_open_data.yaml file in your "HA"/config/template/ folder.
 2. Reboot HA
 3. All sensor start by "Hydro-Québec Demande" or "Hydro-Québec Production"